stuartn60/Mathematica-Belief-Propagation/README.md

 Tests and illustrative use are provided in a Mathematica notebook files (“*.nb”), in PDF files, or in Markdown files.

-In SubjectiveLogicMarkovNets four notebooks are provided: beliefPropagationSLtests.nb (unit tests), Gradebook Example.nb, Cancer Example.nb and Dirichlet demonstrations with a focus on how to calculate uncertainty in belief multiplication.
+In SubjectiveLogicMarkovNets four notebooks are provided: beliefPropagationSLtests.nb (unit tests), Gradebook Example.nb, Cancer Example.nb and Dirichlet demonstrations with a focus on how to calculate uncertainty in belief multiplication by averaging uncertainties.
 In Non-Subjective Logic two notebooks are provided: beliefPropagationTests.nb (unit tests) and Gradebook Example.nb.
 Each Gradebook Example illustrates comparative methods for creating factors: inspecting Bayesian network directed conditional probabilities; and SAMIAM for automatic creation.

 Markov Nets